colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 We use avoidance strategies to feel limitless.
 Avoidance strategies may include:

 * Saying yes to everything and not cutting anything.
 That way, we _believe_ we can have it all.
 We don't have to say "no" to anything (or anyone).
-Short-term we don't have to make the tough choices of upsetting people.
+Short-term, we don't have to make the tough choices of upsetting people.
-* Procrastinating means we don't actually _do_ the thing we want to do... which prevents actual failure, getting stuck in the uncomfortable muck of learning, and never facing the uncertainty/chaos of the actual activity.
+* Procrastinating means we don't actually _do_ the thing we want to do... which prevents actual failure, getting stuck in the uncomfortable muck of struggling against resistance, and never facing the uncertainty/chaos of the actual activity.
 * Distract ourselves with busyness.
 Shopping, ranking, collecting, reading about, going through reviews, and generally circling the project/craft/hobby... or organizing, cleaning, and rearranging furniture/books/stationary... but never actually pushing forward to do the thing we say we want to do.
 Busyness is easier to do, and easier to find time for.

 In other words, it's simply _easier_ to do these short-term, low-risk activities: saying yes to everything, procrastinating, and distracting busyness.
 They give us a hit of joy, making us feel invincible or safe (we don't upset anyone, we never face failure, and we get a fake sense of progress).
 Of course, the cost is never actually going after and acheiving the goals we _want_ to pursue.

 These are all avoidant strategies I've used in one way or another in business, new ventures, and projects I keep saying I want to do... but don't do anything about.

-Burkeman goes on to dismantle each of these strategies.
+Burkeman goes on to dismantle each of these strategies and why they're each broken (and severely flawed) in their own ways.

 ## The Efficiency Trap & Shifting Goal Posts